-The “H.R.” in “H.R.
-6320” means this is a House of Representatives bill in the United States Congress.
+This is a House of Representatives bill in the United States Congress (indicated by the “H.R.” in “H.R.
+6320”).
 A bill must be passed by both the House and Senate in identical form and then be signed by the President to become law.

 The committee chair determines whether a bill will move past the committee stage.

 There have been no roll call votes related to this bill.

 Click a format for a citation suggestion:

 Civic Impulse.
 (2015).
 H.R.
 6320 — 110th Congress: Twenty-first Century Communications and Video Accessibility Act of 2008.
 Retrieved from https://www.govtrack.us/congress/bills/110/hr6320